tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `block`: this is a json object for the block that has to be broken

 See the examples below on how to use this.

+The `custom` event supports the following parameters:

+* `name`: this is a string representing the name of the custom event

 ## Custom Spawner System (spawner.json)